Did you know that you can get acrylic and silicone caulking that matches the color of your grout?

-We stock over 40 different colors of caulking designed to match the color and texture of Custom Building Products' Polyblend sanded and non-sanded grout.
-We can also order caulking that matches several popular grout brands such as Laticrete, Mapei, TEC, and QuartzLock.
+We stock over 40 different colors of caulking designed to match the color and texture of grout.
+We can also order caulking that matches several popular grout brands such as Custom Building Products, Laticrete, Mapei, TEC, and Bostik.

 When (and why) do I need to use caulking?

 The Tile Council of North America recommends that you use caulk instead of grout on any inside corners.
 Where your backsplash meets your countertop, where your shower walls meet your bathtub, where your tile baseboard meets your tile floor, where one tiled wall meets another tiled wall, use caulking.